Engineering Ignorance Defined V|

 For anything but the simplest of parts I predict that the CAD software developers will produce functionality to save views (cross sections, isometric views, details etc.) for clarity in the "3D PDF" - in a few years they will say "Oh no, we've just invented the drawing!" (which wasn't a drawing to begin with, but an AID - Joe Brouwer is very right on this one).
 But they will never admit it because it would badly hurt their business."

-The Last comment is truly a gem, I wish I wrote it!
+Paul's comment is truly a gem, I wish I wrote it!

 Paul and I have been discussing this subject for awhile.
 I am thinking I should start a group in Linkedin to create an opposing view to MBE and PMI.
 I suppose it would also show the weaknesses and lack of standardization in PLM.